FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

 They can have a flap gate to prevent backflow.
 Orifice flow is based on the following criteria:

-- When fully submerged the classical orifice equation is used: |Chapte022| .
+    - When fully submerged the classical orifice equation is used: 𝑄𝑤 = 𝐶\ :sub: `𝑑` 𝐴√2𝑔ℎ.

-- A partially submerged orifice applies the modified weir equation:
+    - A partially submerged orifice applies the modified weir equation: 𝑄\ :sub: `𝑤` = 𝐶\ :sub: `𝑑` 𝐴√2𝑔𝐷ℎ𝑓\ sup: `1.5`.

-𝑄\ :sub:`𝑤` |Chapte023|.

     - An orifice surface area contribution to the outlet is based on the equivalent pipe length and the depth of water in the orifice.

-..

 where:

-   A = orifice open area (may be an irregular shape) D = height of the full orifice opening h = hydraulic head on the orifice
+    A = orifice open area (may be an irregular shape)

+    D = height of the full orifice opening

+    h = hydraulic head on the orifice

-   Cd = discharge coefficient hardcoded to 0.67 g = gravitational acceleration
+    C\ :sub: `d` = discharge coefficient hardcoded to 0.67

+    g = gravitational acceleration

     *f* = fraction of the orifice that is submerged

 The parameters of an orifice in the storm drain system are:

     - Names of the inlet and outlet nodes

     - Type: located in the side or bottom through which fluid is flowing.

     - Shape: opening is a circular or rectangular geometry.

     - Geometry: height and width of orifice when fully opened.

     - Inlet offset is the depth of bottom of the orifice opening from inlet node invert.

     - Discharge coefficient.

     - Flap Gate: select YES to prevent backflow.
       Default option is NO.

     - Time to Open/Close: the time to open or close a gated orifice.

 Weirs
 '''''

 A weir is an unrestricted overflow opening oriented either transversely or parallel to the flow direction.
 Weirs can be a link connecting two nodes where the weir itself is placed at the upstream node.
 A flapgate can be included to prevent backflow.
 The weir calculations are based on the following criteria:

     - When the weir becomes completely submerged, the model switches to the orifice equation to predict flow as a function of the head.

     - Weirs do not contribute any surface area to their end nodes.

     - The general weir equation 𝑄 = 𝐶 𝐿 ℎ\ :sup:`𝑚` is used to compute the discharge as a function of head *h* across the weir when the weir is not fully submerged.

-..

 where:

-   C = the weir coefficient L = the crest length
+    C = the weir coefficient

+    L = the crest length

     m = an exponent that depends on the type of weir being modeled: lateral, transverse, side-flow, V-notch, or trapezoidal.
        Typically, m = 1.5 for a lateral weir.
        This exponent is hardcoded in the FLO-2D storm drain model.

 The parameters of an orifice in the storm drain system are:

     - Names of the inlet and outlet nodes

     - Type: transverse, side flow, v-notch and trapezoidal.

     - Height: vertical heigh of weir opening.

     - Length: horizontal length of weir crest or crown for v-notch weir.

     - Side slope, width to height of trapezoidal weir side walls.

     - Inlet offset depth of bottom of the weir opening from inlet node invert.

     - Discharge coefficient for central portion of weir.

     - Flap Gate: select YES if weir contains a flap gate to prevent backflow.
       The default option is NO.

     - Number of end contractions.

     - End of discharge coefficient: discharge coefficient of flow through the triangular ends of a trapezoidal weir.

 Outlets
 '''''''

 Outlets are used to control discharge from storage units or to simulate special stage-discharge relationships that cannot be characterized by pumps, orifices, and weirs.
 They can have a flapgate that restricts the flow to only one direction.
 This option does not discharge to the FLO-2D surface water system.